InnovationDesignConsortium/revit_standards_addin/README.md

 ### Properties common to Workset and Parameter Rules
 1. An optional "When Run" property

-The allowable values for "When Run" are `"Realtime"`, `"Open"`, `"Save"`, `"SyncToCentral"` and essentially define when the rule is evaluated.
+The allowable values for "When Run" are `Realtime"`, `"Open"`, `"Save"`, `"SyncToCentral"`, `"Manual"` and essentially define when the rule is evaluated.
 The default is Realtime if unspecified and you can specify more than one per rule as a list.
+A manual run is only run when you push the "Run" button in the Properties Panel.

 2. An optional "Disable By Default" property